doublescoop/Interactive-Lab-Hub/Lab 3/README.md

 * My system didn't need a controller.
 All interactions were initiated and continued automatically with a motion/verbal sign (at the cost of speed).
 I was able to watch the dictation of the player's reply on my terminal tho, which sometimes went really wrong:
 ![IMG_6412](https://user-images.githubusercontent.com/42717070/137019560-e64acb95-9e4b-4485-95e5-12da297a87e8.jpg)
- (fyi: the player meant 'cooking', when asked about her hobby)
+ (fyi: the player meant 'cooking', not 'cocaine', when asked about her hobby)

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)